MJingv/gogogo/dic2.md

   perspective ,pheromone can help to tell you whether your crush is a good match for you or not
 - if someone complimnets you on and how you smell and you like their *scent* too,this is a good sign that you're *mutual* attracted to each other or *build least* on a biologic level

+communication
+---

+- have you ever talk with your friends about the problem only to realize that he just doesn't seem to grasp why the issue is so important to you
+- have you ever present an idea to a group and it matters with other confusion
+- or maybe you've been in an argument when other person suddenly acuse you of not listening to what they're saying at all
+- what's going on here
+- the answer is mis-communication
+- and in the some former or others, we've all experienced,it can lead to confusion ,animaciy , misunderstanding or even crush a mouty million dollars probe into the surface of malls
+- the fact is even when face to face with another person in the very same room and speaking the same language,human communication is incredibly complex
+- but the good news is that the basic understanding of what happened when you communicate can help us prevent mis-communication
+- for decades ,researches have asked what happens when we communicate
+- one interpertation ,call transmission model ,views communication as a message that moves directly from one person to an ,similar to someone talking sth at all and walking away
+- but in reality ,this impliscate model doesn't account for communication complexcity
+- enter the transaction model which acknowledges that many added challenges of the communicating
+- with this model ,it's more accurate to think communication between people as a game of catch
+- as we communicate or message, we've received faceback from other party
+- through the transaction,we create meaning together
+- but from the success change ,forther complication arise
+- it's not like the star track universe or some caricter can vocan mind mile , falling sharing froze and feelings
+- as humans ,we can't help but send and receive messages through our own subjective lances
+- when communicating one person express her interpretation of message and the person she's communicating with,here's his own interpretation of that message
+- our preception filter continuing shift meaning and interpretations
+- remember that game of catch
+- imaging it with lomp of clam
+- as each person touch as it ,they shape to feed their own unique perception based on any number of variable ,like knowledge ,or pass experience, ages, ,race, gender ,asnicity,relation or family background
+- simutinancely ,every person inteperate the message they'll receive,based on their relationship with other person ,and their unique understanding of semantic and conetations of exact words of be a news
+- they can also be distract by other simulate such as traffic or grama stomach
+- even the emotion my cloud are understanding
+- and by adding more people into the conversation each with their own subjectivity ,the complacity communication grows expanational
+- so as the longb of clib goes back and forth from one person to anther,reworded ,reships and always changing,it's no wonder are the messages sometimes turning into a mush of mis-communication
+- but luckily,it are some simple practices that can help us all navigate are daily interactions for better communication
+- one recognize that passive hearing and active listening are not the same
+- engage actively with the verb and non-verb *feedback* of others and justice your message to fercility greater understanding
+- two listen with your eyes and ears as well as with your god
+- remember that communication is more just a words
+- three take time to understand as you try to understood
+- in the russia to express yourself ,it's easy to forget that communication is two way streets
+- to open to what the other person might say
+- and finally four,be aware of your personal perceptional filters
+- elements of your experiences including your culture,community and family influence how you see the world
+- see ,this is how i see the problem ,but how do you see it
+- don't assume that your perception is objective truth ,that will help you work towards sharing a dialog with others to reach common understanding together